HayesHiller/09-19-2020Homework/README.md

 # 09-19-2020Homework

-I got to say I know I didn't complete this homework all the way!
-I did the best with the time I had one thing I can say about this assignment was that it was a hard one!
-I just need to keep writing out my own code and then hopefully I can be a succesful web programmer!
+I was able to DRY up my html and css but for some reason I couldn't figure out why it wasnt working together!
+I followed w3 schools and looked over my notes from class and I still couldn't figure out why!
+I tried my hardest on this assignment and tried to get it to look like the finish product!